Are you feeling less than productive? Homemaking can be overwhelming but there are some easy ways you can be a productive homemaker.

 I just moved into a new home.
-I’m almost done with all moving and unpacking and I’m ready to get back to normal homemaking!
+I’m almost done with all of the moving and unpacking and I’m ready to get back to normal homemaking.

 Homemaking can be overwhelming at time.
 We have so much on our plates, it can be hard to do it all well.
 For me it’s taking care of the home, making healthy meals, volunteering, running this site, running Green Oklahoma, and the list seems to go on and on.

 With my new house comes a fresh start when it comes to homemaking.
 I’m taking this fresh start to be a more productive homemaker and hopefully, that will help make me a happier and less overwhelmed homemaker as well.
 I’ve learned some things during moving and my years as a homemaking, now I just have to put them all to use.

 Organizing is Key

 I have decluttered a lot while moving and plan to do even more as I put our new home together.
 Even if you aren’t moving a good decluttering before trying to organize is a good idea.
 There is no point in organizing things you don’t use and all the bins in the world won’t make your home seemed organized if there is too much stuff.

 There are some really great resources out there to help you simplify, organize, and declutter.

 - 31 Days to a Clutter Free Life by Ruth Soukup

 - The Organized Home eCourse from Pulling Curls

 - The Complete Book of Home Organization by Toni Hammersley